Self-Host Hermes Agent on a VPS

 The three modes:

-• ask: Prompts you before any command that modifies files, installs packages, or touches the network.
+- ask: Prompts you before any command that modifies files, installs packages, or touches the network.
 Use this.
+Since v0.8.0, Telegram and Slack show native approval buttons instead of requiring you to type a response.

 How do I connect Hermes Agent to Telegram?

 The messaging gateway lets you chat with Hermes from your phone.
 Telegram is the most common setup.
-The gateway makes outbound connections to Telegram's API, so you do not need to open any inbound ports on your firewall.
+The gateway makes outbound connections to Telegram's API, so no inbound ports need opening.

 Step 1: Create a Telegram bot